Creating an Inclusive Workplace for Transgender Employees

 Ecker had a client with one such case.
 The woman came to Ecker after requesting training from management after she noticed her colleagues not only didn’t know how to communicate with her but also how to interact with transgender customers.
 “The employer said the trans woman should be the one to provide the training,” Ecker says.
 “The onus should not be on the employee.
 It starts at the top.
 Ownership and management need to make it clear that LGBTQ+ new employees are welcome and promulgate policy in writing.”

-Creating Clear and Welcoming Workplace Policies
+Creating Clear and Welcoming Trans-Inclusive Workplace Policies

 “There really needs to be cooperation with the employee to identify not only how but the timeframe of when they’d like the news announced,” she says.
 “This should be a coordinated effort and not something the employer imposes on the employee.”
 It’s crucial the relationship extends to human resources as well, Ecker adds.

 “I think in a few years, in that amount of time, the idea of trans men and trans women in the workplace will be pretty basic,” she says.
-“The future workforce — today’s young people — are disavowing gender classification, period.
+“The future workforce—today’s young people—are disavowing gender classification, period.
 Employers who have very strict dress code policies and things of that nature are going to find themselves treading water, if not drowning in it, if they don’t get their act together with regard to [transgender individuals].”

 Find an Experienced Employment and Labor Law Attorney